hiteshsubnani0128/Goonj/README.md

 <hr>
 <h2>Our Approach : </h2>
 <p>The aim of the problem is to maintain the flow of relief material between diff centers to the disaster location.
 To solve this problem we will build a web app that will help us know the availability of materials at diff centers, tally the material reaching the disaster location after it’s dispatch and confirmation of the materials reached.
-The key features of the web app include :
+The key features of the web app include:
   <ul>
     <li>Dashboard </li>
     <li>Record Page </li>